Gain access to personalized product screening, the best pricing, rewards, and more!

 Mole Cricket Control: How To Get Rid of Mole Crickets

-Mole Crickets are lawn pests that belong to the same family as grasshoppers and crickets.
-As their name implies, Mole Crickets like to create tunnels under the lawn soil and damage grass and other plants.
-If left untreated long enough, Mole Crickets can become a destructive threat to the lawn.
+Mole crickets are lawn pests that belong to the same family as grasshoppers and crickets.
+As their name implies, they like to create tunnels under the lawn soil and damage grass and other plants.
+If left untreated long enough, they can become a destructive threat to the lawn.

-Mole Crickets are rarely seen because they live underground.
-In the Southeastern United States, Mole Crickets have been on the rise and have caused trouble on many lawns and gardens.
-They enjoy a variety of grasses such as bahiagrass, bermudagrass, St. Augustinegrass, centipedegrass, and zoysia.
+Mole crickets are rarely seen because they live underground.
+However, in the Southeastern United States, they have been on the rise and have caused trouble on many lawns and gardens.
+Mole crickets enjoy a variety of grasses, such as bahiagrass, Bermudagrass, St. Augustinegrass, centipedegrass, and zoysia.
 However, they cause most of their damage by burrowing through the soil.
-They tunnel through the top 1-2 inches of soil, loosening it and uprooting the grass plants, which then dry out.
+They tunnel through the top 1 to 2 inches of soil, loosening it and uprooting the grass plants, which then dry out.

-If you are frustrated by Mole Crickets in your yard, our DIY Mole Cricket treatment guide will show you how to get rid of mole crickets for good.
-Use the recommended products in our cart and follow our step-by-step directions below and you'll be guaranteed to wipe out the Mole Cricket population quickly and affordably.
+If you are frustrated by mole crickets in your yard, our DIY mole cricket treatment guide will show you how to get rid of them for good.
+Use the recommended products in our cart and follow our step-by-step directions below, and you'll be guaranteed to wipe out the mole cricket population quickly and affordably.

 Identification

-Before you can carry out a treatment program, you need to first know what Mole Crickets look like and properly identify whether they are the pest you are encountering.
+Before you can complete a treatment program, you need to know what mole crickets look like and properly identify whether they are the pests you encounter.
 Careless identification can lead to using the wrong treatment methods, costing you time and money.

-• Mole Crickets are distinguished by their brownish-gray crustacean-like shiny bodies and wide front legs which are shaped in the form of spades.
-The shape of their legs are perfect for digging.
+- Mole crickets are distinguished by their brownish-gray crustacean-like shiny bodies and wide front legs, which are shaped like spades.
+Their legs are perfect for digging.

-• Adult mole crickets are about 1.25 to 1.5 inches in length with wings.
-Nymph mole crickets are similar-looking but are smaller and do not possess wings.
+- Adult mole crickets have wings and are about 1.25 to 1.5 inches long.
+Nymph mole crickets are similar-looking but smaller and do not have wings.

-• There are four main species of mole crickets found in the Southeastern United States--the tawny mole cricket, the southern mole cricket, the northern mole cricket and short-winged mole crickets.
+- There are four main species of mole crickets found in the Southeastern United States: the tawny, southern, northern, and short-winged mole crickets.

-• No matter the type, most mole crickets have the same traits which are traits similar to that of a cricket, which is why they are named as such.
-However, they are not true crickets, they merely share relative traits like the chirping noise crickets are known for and their back legs.
+- No matter the type, most mole crickets have the same traits as a cricket, so they are named as such.
+However, they are not true crickets; they merely share relative traits like the chirping noise crickets are known for and their back legs.

 Use the description and image above to identify mole crickets in your yard.
-If you are having trouble with identification, contact us and we will help properly identify the pest for you and offer recommendations of the top products to eliminate your problem.
+If you are having trouble with identification, contact us.
+We will help you properly identify the pest and offer recommendations of the top products to eliminate your problem.

 Inspection

-Once you have confirmed that you are dealing with a Mole Cricket problem, you can then proceed with an inspection.
-During this phase, you will pinpoint the areas where Mole Crickets are and observe the conducive conditions that are attracting them to your yard.
-This will help you in determining where to focus your insecticide applications.
+Once you have confirmed that you are dealing with a mole cricket problem, you can proceed with an inspection.
+During this phase, you will pinpoint the areas where mole crickets are and observe the conducive conditions that are attracting them to your yard.
+This will help you determine where to focus your insecticide applications.

 When to Inspect

-Late spring or early summer is a good time to check for mole crickets as these are the times when they are the most active.
+Late spring or early summer is a good time to check for mole crickets, as these are the times when they are the most active.
 Mole crickets commonly develop only one generation a year.
-Adult Mole Crickets fly, mate and lay eggs in the spring.
-Egg-laying ordinarily happens in areas where there is adequate soil moisture to guarantee the eggs have the best chance of surviving.
+Adult mole crickets fly, mate, and lay eggs in the spring.
+Egg-laying ordinarily happens in areas with adequate soil moisture to guarantee the eggs have the best chance of surviving.
 Once hatched, the mole cricket offspring start to seek out nourishment.
 This is done mainly in the early part of summer.

 What to Look For

 Check your lawn for any patches of damaged or dead grass.
-Since Mole Crickets live underground and like to make tunnels, you should keep an eye out for dead or browned grass.
-You can monitor for the presence of mole crickets by using a 2 percent soap solution that can be used as a flushing agent.
+Since mole crickets live underground and like to make tunnels, you should watch for dead or browned grass.
+You can monitor for mole crickets by using a 2 percent soap solution that can be used as a flushing agent.
 Pour a gallon of this per square yard and observe the area closely for 3 to 5 minutes.
-If you have a sizable mole cricket infestation you will find eggs, nymphs and possibly even adult mole crickets.
+You will find eggs, nymphs, and possibly even adult mole crickets if you have a sizable mole cricket infestation.

 Treatment

-Make sure that you are wearing protective equipment when handling pesticides.
-The products we recommend are Dominion 2L and Valar Plus Bifenthrin Granules because they have a broad spectrum label and have a residual effect of up to 90 days.
-They will also not do any harm to your plant life.
+Wear protective equipment when handling pesticides.
+We recommend Dominion 2L and Valar Plus Bifenthrin Granules because they have a broad spectrum label, a residual effect of up to 90 days, and no harm to plants.

-Valar Plus Bifenthrin Granules are a granular insecticide labeled to treat many different lawn insects, including Mole Crickets.
-This product has a residual effect that can last up to 3 months and can be broadcast over your entire yard.
-You will want to perform the application between late spring and early fall when Mole Cricket eggs typically hatch.
+Valar Plus Bifenthrin Granules is a granular insecticide that treats many lawn insects, including mole crickets.
+This product has a residual effect lasting up to 3 months and can be broadcast over your entire yard.
+You will want to perform the application between late spring and early fall, when mole cricket eggs typically hatch.

 Start by determining how much Valar Plus Bifenthrin Granules you will need for treatment by calculating the square footage of the treatment area.
 To do this, measure and multiply the area length times the width (length x width = square footage).